 Constant airflow beneath and around the garden office is required to prevent the entrapment of moisture within the building.

 Moisture build-up inside any garden building is an issue.
 Moisture can lead to damp and mould settling in, rendering the building a health hazard.
 We have designed our garden offices to combat these issues at the source.

 The floor supplied in the Titania and Helena range of garden offices also benefit from the moisture control we put in place.
 The floor structure starts with pressure treated bearers which form the lowest part of the garden building.
 On the bearers will then be fixed our unique floor panels.
-These are made up of a layer of WPC (Wood Plastic Composite) a material known to be highly resistant to rot and decay, a layer of polyisocyanurate insulation to prevent heat loss in the floor and lastly, we add a hard-wearing layer of MFP flooring.
+These are made up of a layer of WPC (Wood Plastic Composite) a material known to be highly resistant to rot and decay, a layer of polyisocyanurate insulation to prevent heat loss in the floor and lastly, we add a hard-wearing layer of MR P5 flooring.

 We recommend that the gaps between the bearers are kept clear of any obstruction to allow air to pass beneath the floor and circulate through the building to keep it sufficiently ventilated.

 The final thing that any customer must ensure is done to maintain the condition of their garden office is clear the roof of any leaves or debris that might build up and thus prevent water to effeciently slide off the roof.
 If this happens and large amounts of water are held on the roof, there will be a threat of water ingress.

 Therefore, the roof of the garden office must be checked regularly and any leaves and debris removed.

 During the winter months, the hinges of both doors could seize up if left untended.
 To prevent this from happening you should regularly oil the hinges of all the windows found in your garden office, ensuring that they remain easy to open.